rpavlick/rpavlick.github.io/_posts/2013-06-12-consider-again-that-dot.md

 Most recently, that path has led me to a postdoc position at the NASA Jet Propulsion Laboratory, the birthplace of Voyager.
 Among other things, I'm researching the interactions between biodiversity and climate change.

-My work is a small piece of an immense, but in my opinion, solvable puzzle of how we will continue to survive and coexist on the pale blue dot.
+My work is a small piece of an immense but, in my opinion, solvable puzzle of how we will continue to survive and coexist on the pale blue dot.